 CA Technologies is an enterprise software firm, providing a range of products and solutions for security, testing and other applications.
 The New York-based company competes in over 40 countries, with over half of its business in North America, and targets a number of vertical markets, including education and the government sector, with a strong focus in financial services.
 The average sales cycle is six to nine months.

-A large portfolio–over 50 distinct products–can be a challenge to market, says Matt Preschern, senior vice president of software company at the company.
+A large portfolio–over 50 distinct products–can be a challenge to market, says Matt Preschern, senior VP of global demand and performance marketing.
 Cross- and up-selling into existing customers and acquisition are also challenges.

 “We’ve built a demand system so customers get to know CA at the brand and product level, but we need them to engage,” says Preschern.